-Podiatry is available at both out Burleigh Heads and Broadbeach clinics.
+Podiatry is available at our Burleigh Heads, Gold Coast clinic.
 A podiatrist is a health professional who deals with the prevention, diagnosis, treatment and rehabilitation of medical and surgical conditions of the feet and lower limbs.
 Podiatrists treat patients of all ages including children and the elderly.

 The conditions podiatrists treat include those resulting from bone and joint disorders such as arthritis and soft-tissue and muscular pathologies as well as neurological and circulatory diseases.